Piyush-BA/concur-manual/docs/setup-mobile.md

 #### 1. Using your computer, sign into Concur

-#### 2. On the upper right hand corner of the screen, click Profile, then Profile settings
+#### 2. On the upper right-hand corner of the screen, click Profile, then Profile settings

 #### 3. Under Other Settings, click on "Concur Mobile Registration".